Case Study: How In-Home Physical Therapy Helped a 90-Year-Old With Neuropathy Walk Confidently Again

 Why in-home physical therapy made the difference

-For a 90-year-old with painful feet and a history of falls, getting to a clinic isn't just inconvenient - it's a genuine safety risk.
+For Gail - a 90-year-old with painful feet and a history of falls - getting to a clinic isn't just inconvenient - it's a genuine safety risk.
 Home-based PT removed that barrier entirely.
-Every session happened in the actual environment where she lives and moves, so balance and gait training translated directly to real life.
+Every session happened in the actual environment where Gail lives and moves, so balance and gait training translated directly to real life.
 There was no stressful car ride, no waiting room, and no gap between "clinic strength" and "home strength."

 For seniors managing neuropathy, fall risk, or limited mobility, in-home physical therapy isn't just more convenient - it's often more effective.
 Treatment happens where the challenges actually occur, and progress carries over immediately.